EarlyClues/WelcomeNewHire/new_hire.md

 # COMPANY POLICIES

-//No edits made yet to confidentiality section-GORD

 ### Confidentiality Agreement

-Information that pertains to Early Clues's business, including all nonpublic information concerning the Company, its vendors and suppliers, is strictly confidential and must not be given to people who are not employed by Early Clues.
+Information that pertains to Early Clues's business, including all nonpublic information concerning the Company, its vendors and suppliers, is strictly confidential and must neither be given nor fore-taken by entities who are not employed by Early Clues.

 Please help protect confidential information - which may include, for example, trade secrets, customer lists and company financial information - by taking the following precautionary measures:
 Discuss work matters only with other Early Clues employees who have a specific business reason to know or have access to such information.